-Summary of diagnostic criteria since 1988.
+Summary of the major diagnostic criteria from 1988 onwards.

 Its onset was generally triggered by an infection and it was described as a "...condition of nervous exhaustion, characterized by undue fatigue on [the] slightest exertion, both physical and mental... the chief symptoms are headache, gastrointestinal disturbances, and subjective sensations of all kinds".
 The popularity of ‘neurasthenia’ declined in the early stages of the 20th century as its usefulness and validity were called into question.

 and the first definition of ME

 One of the most important for the history of ME/CFS was the outbreak at the Royal Free Hospital in the UK.
 Over 200 staff were hospitalized and the hospital closed for several months due to an unknown illness, it was during this time that Dr. Melvin Ramsay (from the Royal Free Infectious Diseases department) would call the illness Myalgic Encephalomyelitis (ME).

 Following the evolution of the diagnostic criteria over 2 decades, the quality and consistency of research began to improve.
-The increased specificity of the diagnostic criteria has resulted in tighter cohorts for comparison to healthy in research studies, the downside is the reduced prevalence of the disorder and segregation of previously diagnosed CFS patients.
-The recent definition decided on the name Systemic Exertion Intolerance Disorder (SEID) and as indicated in the table Criteria for Diagnosis of ME/CFS, they reduced the complexity of the ME/CFS definitions of 2003 and 2011 while focusing on a small set of required symptoms most unique to ME/CFS.
+The increased specificity of the diagnostic criteria has resulted in tighter cohorts for comparison to healthy controls in research studies.
+This increased specificity may result in reduced prevalence as those who do not experience core features of the disease are no longer included.